Pet food bags can be reused in a variety of ways including crafts. This is a guide about reusing pet food bags.

 Although noisy, they'd be great use underneath a sick patient or child growing up, as a barrier between bed and person to keep the mattress dry.
 (05/06/2005)

 First you sew the all the side pieces together.
 Lay right sides together (printed side) and sew a straight stitch down the bag.
 Do this for all four sides; until all of the sides of the bag are sewn together.
-When finished with these steps, you will have a bag body, minus the bottom, that is inside-out.

 I buy dog food in 25-40 lb bags.
 When they are empty I use them as garbage sacks.
 I also reuse the small plastic grocery bags to line small trash cans around the house.